thisdot/starter.dev/starters/vue3-apollo-quasar/README.md

 ---

-This kit inclludes 2 components to demonstate how you can best utilize this kit and its technologies:
+This kit includes 2 components to demonstrate how you can best utilize this kit and its technologies:

 - Greeting component `FetchMessage` located in `src/components/FetchMessage/FetchMessage.vue` that uses Vue Apollo to fetch data from the example hello endpoint.